 Located 384km from Gaspé, Rimouski is an ideal spot for an overnight stop.
 This Quebec city is located in the Bas-Saint-Laurent region, at the mouth of the Rimouski River and offers fantastic scenery, as well as an array of historic sites.

 Discover Canada's first submarine, open to the public or explore Rimouski's diverse culture.
-Alternatively take a day trip to the nearby Bic National Park that features an assortment of coves, islands, mountains, and wildlife.
+Alternatively, take a day trip to the nearby Bic National Park which features an assortment of coves, islands, mountains, and wildlife.

 To complete your stay, a stop at Hôtel Le Navigateur is a fantastic choice.
 This modern hotel, conveniently located in Rimouski city centre, offers on-site dining, an indoor hot tub and modern, stylish rooms.

 The hotel also offers free parking, fantastic views of the city and the waters of St. Lawrence and a great bar and lounge area.
 If you come during the summer till early fall, you might even spot grey seals lounging along the shores at the harbor.